 Gently move or massage the affected area to improve circulation.
 Stretching and changing positions can also help.
 If the numbness persists, consult a doctor for further advice.

-If tingling in your legs persistent, accompanied by pain, weakness, or if it interferes with your daily activities.
-Seek medical advice to rule out any underlying conditions.
+If tingling in your legs is persistent, accompanied by pain or weakness, or if it interferes with your daily activities, seek medical advice to rule out any underlying conditions.

-Yes, a blood clot in the leg, known as deep vein thrombosis (DVT), can cause tingling, swelling, and pain.
+A blood clot in the leg, known as deep vein thrombosis (DVT), can cause tingling, numbness, swelling, and pain.
 This condition is serious and requires immediate medical attention.

 Vitamin deficiencies, particularly Vitamins like B12, can cause numbness by damaging nerves.
 Ensuring an adequate intake of essential vitamins is crucial for nerve health.